Having worked successfully with Jean-Paul Belmondo

 he would play, L'Alpagueur, which would also become film's title.
 This would be

-the first in a series of tough cop film roles which Belmondo would play in the next decade
+the first in a series of tough guy roles which Belmondo would take on over the course of the next decade

-and a half, in films invariably named after the character played by Belmondo.
+and a half, in films invariably named after the character played by the star actor -

 is a slick thriller with a great deal of artistic flair and